codio-templates/advanced-features-python/.guides/content/Custom-Test-Script-c39c/The-Custom-Script-ada6.md

 |||important
 ## Student Access Restrictions

-When provided access to the file tree, students students can navigate through files and folders in the workspace,.
+When provided access to the file tree, students can navigate through files and folders in the workspace.

 The `.guides` folder in its contents will **not** be available to them in the file tree, though students **can** access the `.guides` folder and its contents by navigating from the terminal.